workerVA/S2OPC/tests/wp/NOTES.md

 that is split in small function.
 Furthermore, PO using \separation clauses grow exponentially with the number of pointers passed in argument.
 In those case, the default time-out value can be too short.
 To change its value, use the "-wp-timeout" argument.
+It seems that Alt-Ergo for now has trouble with those POs, and the use of external provers can help prove some of them.

 ## Setting up FramaC

 FramaC and Alt-Ergo prover has been installed with opam.
 Particularly, Alt-Ergo 1.30 version has been installed manually.
-Other external provers could be used with the Why3 platform, but none of them have been used in this project.
+Other external provers can be used with the Why3 platform, and CVC4 1.6 is been used to prove certain POs that are too big for Alt-Ergo.
+Why3 0.88.3 has also been installed with opam, and CVC4 has been installed just by taking the compiled binairy and puting it in a bin folder.
+To configure Why3 to detect external prover, run:
+"why3 config --detect"

+## Using FramaC

+FramaC can be invoked with many options.
+The ones used in this project are :
+-wp -wp-rte
+-wp-timeout
+-wp-prover
+-cpp-command
+-wp and -wp-rte : For using WP to prove the file and automatically generating Run-Time Error POs
+-wp-timeout : Set the timeout for the proof of one PO.
+In this project : '=10' -wp-prover : Use the specified class of prover, the binairies for external provers must be in a bin folder in the PATH, and why3 has to be configured and have detected it beforehand.
+In this project : 'alt-ergo,CVC4' -cpp-command : To specify all the header files needed to link to the c file.
+In this project : '"gcc -C -E -I headerfile1.h -I headerdfile2.h ..."'

+An optional command is to use -wp-fct to only prove the specified function name

 ## Annotating the code with FramaC

-##Frama-c
 ###Problèmes rencontrés

 ####`malloc`